 Oh, I mean Deadpool 2.
 Sorry.
 Also, wrong poster.
 My bad.
 Anyway, looking back I could say now how I actually felt about the official trailer.
 It was disappointing.
 This final trailer feels more like it.
 It’s perfect in every way that a trailer for a Deadpool sequel should be.

 I mean, references to both the best and the worst Wolverine movies?
 Check.
 Reference to Thanos and Infinity War?
 Check.
 Reference to DCEU?
 Very fat fuckin’ check.
 Plus, plus, the plot seems to be a cross between the first two Terminator movies with a bit of Looper thrown in.
 Well, they might as well make fun of them if this would be the case.
 Cable as the villain?
 Is that a Terminator or an Avengers reference?
 The kid as the ultimate bad guy in the future?
 Yeah, that’s kind of Looper right there, right?
 But what if Cable isn’t really Cable, and the X-Force are actually fighting his clone?

 Just randomly picked movies that either blew me away one way or another, or movies that somehow stayed with me.
 Without thinking really hard.
-Movies I wouldn’t hesitate to give another go around if I can afford the time.
-Movies I’ll recommend to friends.
+Movies I wouldn’t hesitate to give … Continue reading Random Thoughts: Videodrome, The Terminator, Fight Club and Other Favorite Movies

 Couldn’t we just like them both?
 Be excited for both?
 Eggsactly.
 But where’s the fun in that?
 Also, these are two very different superhero movies.
 Two movies that operate on very different levels.
 So let’s contrast and compare.